eswan0962/icecauldron.github.io/blog.md

 ## Things that have been annoying me lately

-When people feel the need to constantly talk about things they've done.
-Validation of individual coolness through self-deprication.
+When people feel the need to constantly talk about things they've done as a validation of individual coolness and worth.
+Self-deprication.
 When people say, "I don't know, man.
-I'm just trying to do (insert here)." which shuts me down.
-People's needs to have ownership over identities and "things".
-When people want to dig into my feelings. to be cont.
+I'm just trying to do (insert here)." which shuts me down when I am desiring a specific explanation.
+Needs to have ownership over identities and appreciation of specific "things".
+When people want to dig into my feelings when I haven't seen my way through them yet.
+When people don't show up on time.
+Choking when I am trying to communicate.
+Failing at explicitness.
+My own stubbornness.
+The withdraw I feels like it's translating into disbelief.
+My desire to escape being so strong.
+Not living with a romantic partner.
+Struggle to decide a 1 year path.
+Any form of extremism.
+The phrase "I am all alone in X,Y,Z".
+Competition outside of gaming.
+Split communities.  to be cont.

 ###### 01.28.2021